hugo2m/hugo2m/README.md

 # Hey 👋´
-My name is Hugo Maia, I'm from Brazil 🇧🇷  I'm A Jr Developer, who have been working as an apprentice front-end developer since 2020.
+My name is Hugo Maia, I'm from Brazil, I'm A Jr Developer, who have been working as an apprentice front-end developer since 2020.

 I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-### "Quanto mais eu sei, mais eu sou"
+### "Quanto mais eu sei, mais eu sou" 🧠
 - 📚 I’m currently learning in the Universidade Federal do Rio Grande do Norte
 - 📍  From RN living in São Fernando
-- Jr Front-End developer
+- 💻 Jr Front-End developer
-- Sharing a little of my front-end joyrney
+- 🚀 Sharing a little of my Front-end developer journey